To Our Visitors

-Perkins House Museum will be closed for the 2015 season due to structural issues.
-The safety of visitors and staff is our top priority.
+Perkins House Museum will be closed for the 2016 season due to structural issues.
+Our top priority is to ensure the safety of staff and visitors.

 A Colonial Treasure

 This house was built in 1766 for Simeon Perkins, merchant, judge and Member of the Assembly.
 Perkins was best known for the remarkable diary he kept.

 Some of the accounts in his diary provide vivid details of:

 - Process of building of his house, now the Perkins House Museum